dell/karavi-resiliency/docs/INTEGRATION_TEST.md

       | kubeConfig | podsPerNode | nVol  | nDev  | driverType | storageClass | workers     | primary | failure         | failSecs | deploySecs | runSecs | nodeCleanSecs |
 ```

-All the previous descriptions about the `Examples` applies, except that these are applied to a failure test scenario.
+All the previous descriptions about the `Examples` apply, except that these are applied to a failure test scenario.
 In the above, the test does the following:

-* Tries connecting to the kubernetes cluster using the kubeconfig found at `kubeConfig`.
+* Tries connecting to the Kubernetes cluster using the kubeconfig found at `kubeConfig`.
 * Deploys test pods with given number of pods, volumes, and devices.
 The volumes will be based on the `driverType`.
 * Expects the test pods to be running with in `deploySecs`.
 * Induces a failure of the specified `failure` type against a number of `workers` and `primary` nodes for a total of `failSecs`.
 The `workers` and `primary` values are either ratios written in English or numbers, e.g. "one-third", "1", "2".
 Whether ratio or number, ultimately a number of nodes will be determined to be failed.
 The test will randomly choose hosts to fulfill that number of failed nodes.